Why Responding to Negative Reviews Matters More Than You Think

 Waiting Too Long to Respond

-A response that comes three weeks after the review was posted looks like an afterthought.
-Aim to respond within 24-48 hours.
+A response that comes weeks after the review was posted looks like an afterthought.
+Aim to respond promptly while the experience is still fresh.
 If you manage reviews across multiple platforms, tools like Reviews Me Now can aggregate your reviews in one dashboard and help you draft personalized AI responses quickly, so nothing slips through the cracks.

 Asking the Reviewer to Remove or Edit Their Review